 Information is flowing at a rapid pace as the COVID-19 coronavirus outbreak continues to evolve.
 We are closely monitoring updates from the World Health Organization (WHO), the Centers for Disease Control and Prevention (CDC), as well as federal, state and local officials.
 We have an emergency command center staffed with health care experts responding to the ongoing needs of our patients, employees and the community.

 Our staff follow best practices, using recommended tools and techniques to protect themselves, including the use of personal protective equipment (PPE).

 Hillcrest HealthCare System has established a COVID-19 Call Center.
 Operators are available Monday - Friday from 8 a.m. to 5 p.m. to answer your questions and connect you with a health care provider.
 Call 918-574-0920.

 If you have an appointment or need to visit the hospital for any reason, please view the sections below.

-- Two visitors over the age of 18 are allowed per patient for the duration of their inpatient stay and they are allowed to come and go.
-There are no age restrictions on children of the patient.
+- Two visitors over the age of 18 are allowed per ICU patient for the duration of their inpatient stay and they are allowed to come and go.

 - By entering the facility, you attest that you do not currently have any COVID-19 symptoms (see the ABOUT COVID-19 section below) and you have not been exposed to someone with known or suspected COVID-19 within the past 14 days.